freqtrade/freqtrade/docs/index.md

 ## Requirements

-### Up to date clock

-The clock on the system running the bot must be accurate, synchronized to a NTP server frequently enough to avoid problems with communication to the exchanges.

 ### Hardware requirements

-To run this bot we recommend you a cloud instance with a minimum of:
+To run this bot we recommend you a linux cloud instance with a minimum of:

 - 2GB RAM
 - 1GB disk space